Transition from Your Office to a Virtual Business

 Treat your virtual business the same way you approach your office-based business.
 When you’re at the office, you focus on getting work done.

 - Isolation sets in.

 - You’re the boss.
 You’re discreet about who you discuss your business challenges with.
-Therefore, it’s possible to feel isolated even when you’re at the office.
-So, how do you deal with isolation when working in a virtual business?
-I’ve gradually developed a trusted inner circle of entrepreneurs and coaches.
+Therefore, isolation sets in even when you’re at the office.
+So, how do you deal with isolation when working in a virtual accounting practice?
+I’ve gradually developed a trusted inner circle of peers and coaches.
 I know they’ve got my back and never judge me.

 - You miss the water cooler.
 You no longer casually bump into your staff at the water cooler or the kitchen.
 But, what if you had a virtual water cooler?
 Slack and other forms of communication are great replacements for quick check-ins.

 - Build your team.
 If you already have a team, then support them as you transition from your office to a virtual business.
 Since people don’t like change, they may need some additional hand-holding in the beginning.
 With a virtual business, no one’s commuting to the office.
 As a result, consider hiring team members who live outside of your local region.